-In this message header snippet, we see that the From: field shows the message being sent from “Assistant”<firstname.lastname@example.org>.
+In this message header snippet, we see that the From: field shows the message as coming from “Assistant”<firstname.lastname@example.org>.
 However, we can also see that the REPLY-TO: field lists email@example.com.
 That is a clear example of a spoofed message.

 For more information on viewing and understanding email headers, see View and read Rackspace email headers.

 User education is the first line of defense against these types of attacks.
-If a user receives a spoofed message, they should perform the following tasks:
+If you receive a spoofed message, you should perform the following tasks:

-Spoofing is possibly the most frustrating abuse issue to deal with, simply because it cannot be stopped.
-Spoofing is similar to hand-writing many letters, and signing someone else’s name to it.
+Spoofing is possibly the most frustrating abuse issue to deal with because you can’t stop it.
+Spoofing is similar to hand-writing many letters and signing someone else’s name to it.
 You can imagine how difficult that would be to trace.